-Your Directors are pleased to present the 37th Annual Report together with the AuditedFinancial Statement of the Company for the financial year ended on 31st March 2016.
+Your Directors are pleased to present the 38th Annual Report together withthe Audited Financial Statements of the company for the Financial Year ended on 31stMarch 2017

 1. FINANCIAL PERFORMANCE

 Your Company has increased its production capacity to 144 TPD and plans to increase thesame substantially to 207 TPD in near future.
-Further your Company has also carried outmajor revamp of the ASHAI and UHDE plant for making the entire production process energyefficient.
+Further your Company has also carried outmajor revamp of the ASAHI and UHDE plant for making the entire production process energyefficient.

 4 FUTURE OUTLOOK